fpvandoorn/Dagstuhl-tables/README.md

 * `B`: `T(nl,kl) <= T(n,k)`.
 This can be seen by making `n` groups of `l` people each and always seating all people in a single group together.
 * `C`: `T(nl+1,kl+1) <= T(n,k)`.
 Same as `B`, but make one group size `l+1`.
 * `D`: see Known Values.
-* `E`: found solution by hand for this special case.
+* `E`: found solution by hand for this special case, see below.
 * From a good solution of the social golfer's problem (see External Links) we can retrieve a solution to the Happy Diner Problem.
   * Denote the solution to tha social golfer's problem with `m` groups and `k` golfers per group (so `m*k` golfers total) by `G(m,k)`.
   * `F`: If `G(m,k)*(k-1) = m*k - 1` then `T(m*k,k) = G(m,k)`.